ray-1337/youtube-discord-embed/README.md

+# [DEPRECATED]
+> [!WARNING]
+> This project is no longer maintained due to YouTube installed a DRM to its system, and it's been a journey for me to find multiple solutions just to get it work.

 # YouTube Discord Embed
 Embed YouTube video on Discord by pulling off YouTube video, and make it playable through embeds with OpenGraph/Twitter meta tags.